VPAC/superlinux/supercomputingwithlinux.md

 "Remove directory"; remove empty directory.
 If there are files or directories existing under the directory, rmdir will fail.
 Example:
 rm <directory>
-Removes the directory if it is a subdirectory and there are no files in it, or use cd /path/to/directory. rm -p subdir1/subdir2/subdir3
+Removes the directory if it is a subdirectory and there are no files in it, or use `cd /path/to/directory`.
+`rm -p subdir1/subdir2/subdir3`
-Removes the directory and its ancestors; above has the same effect as; rmdir subdir1/subdir2/subdir3 subdir1/subdir2 subdir1.
+Removes the directory and its ancestors; above has the same effect as;

-sed
+`rmdir subdir1/subdir2/subdir3 subdir1/subdir2 subdir1`.

+`sed`
 "stream editor"; performs manipulations on a stream of input text.
 Examples:
-sed -i 's/foo/bar/g' file.txt
+`sed -i 's/foo/bar/g' file.txt`
 Replaces all instances of 'foo' with 'bar' in the file.txt

-sort
+`sort`
 "sort"; sort prints the lines of its input in the argument list in sorted order.
 Examples:
-sort -r messyfile
+`sort -r messyfile.txt`
-Will output messyfile according to reverse alphabetical order. ls -s | sort -n
+Will output messyfile according to reverse alphabetical order.
+`ls -s | sort -n`
-Will output current working directory according to file size
+Will output current working directory according to file size.

-split
+`split`
-"split"; Splits a file into equal-sized segments
+Splits a file into equal-sized segments.
-Examples:
+Example:
-split longfile shortfile
+`split longfile shortfile`
 Will split longfile into shortfileaa, shortfileab, shortfileac etc with each shortfilexx being 1000 lines.

-tar
+`tar`
-"tape archive"; Copies and restores files from an archive medium.
+"Tape archive"; Copies and restores files from an archive medium.
 Examples:
-tar cvfz homeuser.tar.gz /home/user/training01/
+`tar cvfz homeuser.tar.gz /home/user/training01/`
-Create a tar archive of /home/user/training01, be verbose and forceful, and compress with the gz compression. tar xvf homeuser.tar.gz
+Create a tar archive of /home/user/training01, be verbose and forceful, and compress with the gz compression.
+`tar xvf homeuser.tar.gz`
 Extracts a "tarball" of homeuser.tar.gz into the active directory.

-tail filename
+`tail filename`
 Display the last ten lines of a file.
-Example
+Example:
-tail -f door.sta
+`tail -f door.sta`
 The -f option (follow) allows for a continuous display to output; useful for a file that's being generated that you wish to observe.

-tee
+`tee`
-Read from standard input and write to standard output and to a file as a parameter .
+Read from standard input and write to standard output and to a file as a parameter.
 Example.

-tree
+`ls | tee files.txt`
+Shows a directory listing to standard output and to `files.txt`.

+`tree`
 Tree; list contents of directories in a tree-like format.
 Examples:
-tree /home/train01
+`tree /home/train01 | less`
-Shows directories, sub-directories., and files of the train01 home directory.
+Shows directories, sub-directories., and files of the train01 home directory, piped through `less`.

-uname
+`uname`
-"UNIX name".
-Prints system information.
+"UNIX name"; prints system information.
 Examples:
-uname -a
+`uname -a`
 Provides, in order, kernel name, network node name, kernel release and version, machine hardware name, processor and hardware platform, and operating system.

-w
+`w`
 The command 'w' acts like a combination of who, uptime and ps -a.
 It displays  information  about the users currently on the machine, and their processes.
 The header shows, the  current  time, how  long  the  system  has been running, how many users are currently logged on, and the system load averages for the past 1, 5, and 15  minutes.

-who
+`who`
 Show who is currently logged into the system.
 Examples:
-who -u | less
+`who -u | less`
 Show who is logged on, how long they've been idle and piped through the less command.

-whoami
+`whoami`
 Prints the effective user ID.
+Examples:

-who | tee who.out | grep mike
+`who | tee who.out | grep mike`
 The output of who is saved to the file who.out which is searched for the  user mike.

-uptime
+`uptime`
 Prints how long the system has been running, how many users are logged in and recent system load averages.

-xargs
+`xargs`
-"execute arguments"; Executes command lines from standard input.
+"Execute arguments"; executes command lines from standard input.
 Examples:
-find . -name "*.txt" | xargs grep foo
+`find . -name "*.txt" | xargs grep foo`
 Finds all files with the suffix .txt and searches them for the phrase “foo”

 ## 7.3 File System